-This passage helps us better understand the Genesis passage.
+This passage sheds light on Genesis 12:1–3.
 True children of Abraham are those who place their faith in God.
-Abraham is a blessing to all nations in 2 ways.
+Abraham is a blessing to all nations in two ways.
 First, because his great, great great… grandson was Jesus, who would pay for the sins of all who believe.
 Second, because (as verses 6 & 7 say) Abraham was made righteous by his faith rather than by doing good.
-He showed us all that being right with God comes by faith, not by being good.
+He showed us that being right with God comes by faith, not by being good.
 Being righteous is an issue of placing our faith in Jesus, not of being good all the time.

 God promised David that his descendant would be a great king and would rule forever.
 But God doesn’t identify exactly who that ancestor will be.
 God, later tells Mary that her son, Jesus, is that ancestor.
 He is the one who will reign forever.
 Jesus is the great king that all of Israel had been waiting for for over a thousand years.

 *5. When Isaiah 53:10–12 was written, people had hope because this prophecy was promising a savior, and the people needed one!
 However, they didn’t know who this person would be.
 Hundreds of years later, Jesus’ friend John wrote 1 John 4:9–10.
 How do these verses from 1 John help us better understand the Isaiah passage?

 The Isaiah passage said that this suffering servant would be beaten and die, but ultimately would pay for our sins.
 The 1 John passage tells us that it is God’s son (Jesus) who will save us from our sins.
 And, as we know from the end of Jesus’ life, he also was beaten and died.

 6. Read Isaiah 50:6.
 How does the story about Jesus in Matthew 26:65–67 help explain what is said in Isaiah?